akhilVogeti/chatBot/README.md

 # AI-powered Q&A

-A python application that uses ChatGPT and langchain to respond to your questions/prompts on an uploaded pdf or text input.
+A python application that uses ChatGPT and langchain to respond to your questions/prompts on an uploaded pdf or text input or both.

 ## Requirements
 1. OpenAI API Key (paid)